sinfo/nextjs-sinfo-webapp/README.md

 - `yarn install` to install all dependencies
 - `yarn dev` to run server (runs on port 3000 by default)

-**Note:** Make sure you have an instance of cannon-api (including the authentication changes made to accomodate the new webapp) running on port 8090.
-You can get this version of cannon-api [here](https://github.com/sinfo/cannon-api/tree/new-webapp-auth-changes).
-In the future, once this version of cannon is merged to master (or staging), there won't be a need to run the cannon-api instance locally.

 ## Project Folder Structure

 The following takes you through all the directories in the "src" directory and their intended usage: